 Yes, Google is possibly going to be one of the heavy hitters in the VR world.
 Gone are the simple searches for “how to tie a tie’, and ‘pie recipes’.
 Google is now dabbling in VR technology.
 Their move onto the scene was brilliant.
 They released the ‘Google Cardboard’, a cardboard VR headset that cost $15.

 It was specifically designed to put over your phone or smart device and interact with different apps and games.
 This led to their release, the Google Daydream View.
-It’s not hard to see that Google will continue to explore this world of VR and possibly branch out with a larger presence.
+It’s not hard to see that Google will continue to explore the virtual reality world and possibly branch out with a larger presence.

 Is it possible that Google will be known as a VR company as well as a prolific search engine?
 Only time will tell.

 I imagine this extends to many VR Steam games as well.
-The reason they score so high is not only the technology in which they present, but the fact that this VR company is partnering with one of my favorite companies to team up and revolutionize the VR field.
+The reason they score so high is not only the technology in which they present but the fact that this VR company is partnering with one of my favorite companies to team up and revolutionize the VR field with tanklesslab.

 With their hardware, you’re going to be moving all around the room, not just sitting in a solitary spot as you confusedly look around.
 Check out their Formula 1 racing software for a rush.

 They’re in the running to become one of the best virtual reality companies today.